Clicky

 Another crash-tested dog harness is the Ruffwear Load Up.
 Like the others on this list, it’s been specifically designed for automobile pet safety, and features metal hardware for extra strength.

 As you would expect from a car safety harness, it’s been crash tested.
 Specifically, it was tested at the MGA Research Corp to the standards provided by the Federal Motor Vehicle Safety Standard 213.
+While I prefer looking for CPS-tested harnesses, it’s still great that the Load Up was tested by a third-party organisation.

 It also has plenty of padding on the chest, belly and back.
-This provides extra comfort during journeys, and also helps spread the impact of a collision over a wider area.
+This provides extra comfort during journeys, and helps spread the impact of a collision over a wider area.

 Unlike the Kurgo, however, the Ruffwear Load Up isn’t suitable for walks.
 It’s fine for short rest breaks while travelling or going to the toilet, but it’s too heavy and restrictive for longer walks.
-This isn’t a bad thing – the best dog car harnesses are typically heavy duty – but is something to keep in mind.
+This isn’t a bad thing – the best dog car harnesses are typically heavy duty – but it is something to keep in mind.

 It’s also somewhat fiddly to adjust and put on, although there are plenty of adjustment options for getting a good fit.